Shedhood/sales/README.md

 - 👋 Hi, I’m @Shedhood
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning data analyst and Visualization
 - 🌱 I’m currently learning ...data analyst
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...tshedrack51@gmail.com